Effects of nuclear explosions: Summary of the effects

 2 "Acute radiation syndrome" corresponds here to a total dose of one gray, "lethal" to ten grays.
 This is only a rough estimate since biological conditions are neglected here.

-Further complicating matters, under global nuclear war scenarios, with conditions similar to that during the Cold War, major strategically important cities, like Moscow, and Washington are likely to be hit not once, but numerous times from sub megaton multiple independently targetable re-entry vehicles, in a cluster bomb or "cookie-cutter" configuration.
+Further complicating matters, under global nuclear war scenarios with conditions similar to that during the Cold War, major strategically important cities like Moscow and Washington are likely to be hit numerous times from sub-megaton multiple independently targetable reentry vehicles, in a cluster bomb or "cookie-cutter" configuration.
 It has been reported that during the height of the Cold War in the 1970s Moscow was targeted by up to 60 warheads.

-The reasons that the cluster bomb concept is preferable in the targeting of cities is twofold, the first is down to the fact that large singular warheads are much easier to neutralize as both tracking and successful interception by anti-ballistic missile systems than it is when several smaller incoming warheads are approaching.
+The reason that the cluster bomb concept is preferable in the targeting of cities is twofold: the first is that large singular warheads are much easier to neutralize as both tracking and successful interception by anti-ballistic missile systems than it is when several smaller incoming warheads are approaching.
 This strength in numbers advantage to lower yield warheads is further compounded by such warheads tending to move at higher incoming speeds, due to their smaller, more slender physics package size, assuming both nuclear weapon designs are the same (a design exception being the advanced W88).
-The second reason for this cluster bomb, or ‘layering’ (using repeated hits by accurate low yield weapons), is that this tactic along with limiting the risk of failure, also reduces individual bomb yields, and therefore reduces the possibility of any serious collateral damage to non-targeted nearby civilian areas, including that of neighboring countries.
+The second reason for this cluster bomb, or 'layering' (using repeated hits by accurate low yield weapons) is that this tactic along with limiting the risk of failure reduces individual bomb yields, and therefore reduces the possibility of any serious collateral damage to non-targeted nearby civilian areas, including that of neighboring countries.
 This concept was pioneered by Philip J. Dolan and others.

+Global environmental effects

+In addition to the immediate effects of a nuclear explosion, firestorms resulting from attacks, particularly on cities, can inject soot into the stratosphere.
+That soot in turn can block some direct sunlight from reaching the surface of the Earth.
+For a large-scale nuclear attack, this can affect the Earth's climate, though the intensity and duration or those effect and the impact on agriculture depend on the scale of a nuclear attack, how much soot is produced, how high it is lofted, and how long it stays in the upper atmosphere.
+These factors, and the impact on the environment and population, are not fully understood.